Destaq/life-calendar/README.md

         <img src="https://img.shields.io/github/languages/count/Destaq/life-calendar?style=for-the-badge" /></a>
 </p>

-*Currently 95 users.*

-<h4 style="color: red; text-transform: uppercase">NOTE: website has been deactivated, as spammers and web crawlers were eating into hosting costs, and there were no donations.
-You can still clone the repo and run locally.</h4>

 With `life-calendar`, you can view your lifetime at a glance - seeing it anywhere from days to decades.
 These timeframes are represented by 'life boxes', which you can color-code, annotate, and edit with fancily or with Markdown to plan your goals or remember your achievements.

 The goal of `life-calendar` is, and always has been, to serve as a means to help people grow more productive and utilize their time better.
 Our time here is limited, and we should make the most of it.
 This calendar acts as a life planner, journal, and accountability app all in one.

 ## Web App Overview
-The best way to see what the web app can do is to go directly to the [site](https://onlinelifecalendar.com) but here's a visual overview for those who want to stay on GitHub.
+The best way to see what the web app can do is to go directly to the [site](https://onlinelifecalendar.herokuapp.com) but here's a visual overview for those who want to stay on GitHub.
 <br>
 <p align="center">
     <img src="/static/images/appdemo.gif" alt="gif demonstrating core functionality">